-In order to be promoted to the next higher grade within the junior high, a student must successfully complete Llanguage Aarts, Mmathematics, Sscience, and Ssocial Sstudies and one additional course for a total of five (5) subjects.
+In order to be promoted to the next higher grade within the junior high, a student must successfully complete language arts, mathematics, science, and social studies.
 Existing state student performance standards shall be the basis for each course.
 Appropriate procedures shall be followed by the classroom teacher to continuously and carefully observe student performance throughout the school year to determine if expected achievement levels and/or course performance standards are being met.
 Under no circumstances should student performance be judged solely on the basis of a single test.

 The areas of reading, writing, mathematics and science must be assessed with the use of District performance measures, testing, teacher observation, classroom assignments and state assessment measures.
-Remediation measures must be taken and documented in the student's PMP.
-No student may be assigned to a grade level based solely on age or other factors that constitute social promotion (See P. 83 "Summer School - Junior High" on more information pertaining to promotion from grade level to grade level at the junior high.)
+Remediation measures must be taken and documented in the student's PMP Progress Monitoring Plan (PMP).
+No student may be assigned to a grade level based solely on age or other factors that constitute social promotion (See P.-83 85 "Summer School - Junior High" on more information pertaining to promotion from grade level to grade level at the junior high.)